ls1intum/thesis-template-typst/chapters/04/main.typ

   ]
 ) <ra-conversations>

+==== Conversation Creation

+@ra-conversation shows that a text field is visible between two possibly growing lists of users.
+A user adds the top list of users to the conversation if they create it.
+The bottom list of users displays search results according to the user's query in the text field.

+#figure(
+  pad(
+    x: 1em,
+    grid(
+      columns: (auto, auto),
+      gutter: 1em,
+      image("conversation/1.png"),
+      image("conversation/2.png")
+    )
+  ),
+  caption: [
+    The left screenshot shows the screen for creating a conversation before the UI improvements.
+    The right screenshot shows the screen for creating a conversation after the UI improvements.
+  ]
+) <ra-conversation>

+==== Content Unavailable

 A user can exhibit unavailable content in many places of the iOS app.
 We consider an empty set of contents also as unavailable, as well as if an error occurs.
-@ra-unavailable shows that screens that recognize unavailable content, e.g., the notifications and conversation screens, only show a bare text.
+@ra-unavailable shows that screens that recognize unavailable content, e.g., the notifications and conversation screens, only show bare text.
 Other screens, such as the mention-lecture screen, are empty, analog to the mention-exercise screen.
 Errors cause unavailable content, too, but they do not necessarily cause data loss.
 We should reserve the color red, as in the courses screen, for actions that cause data loss.